project-chip/connectedhomeip/docs/testing/python.md

 Some test plans have manual steps that require the tester to manually change the state of the DUT.
-To run these tests in a CI environment, specific example apps can be built such that these manual steps can be achieved by matter or named-pipe commands.
+To run these tests in a CI environment, specific example apps can be built such that these manual steps can be achieved by Matter or named-pipe commands.

-In the case that all the manual steps in a test script can be achieved just using matter commands, you can check if the `PICS_SDK_CI_ONLY` PICS is set to decide if the test script should send the required matter commands to perform the manual step.
+In the case that all the manual steps in a test script can be achieved just using Matter commands, you can check if the `PICS_SDK_CI_ONLY` PICS is set to decide if the test script should send the required Matter commands to perform the manual step.

 ```python
 self.is_ci = self.check_pics("PICS_SDK_CI_ONLY")
 ```

-In the case that a test script requires the use of name-pipe commands to achieve the manual steps, you can use the `write_to_app_pipe(command)` to send these commands.
+In the case that a test script requires the use of named-pipe commands to achieve the manual steps, you can use the `write_to_app_pipe(command)` to send these commands.
 This command requires the test class to define a `self.app_pipe` string value with the name of the pipe.
 This depends on how the app is set up.